atalanta02/Case_study/case.md

 From a societal perspective, the development of computing devices directly relates to a number of fundamental ideas we discussed in the module regarding how technology affects individuals, groups, and social structures.

 # Ethical reflection and improvements
+Introduction to Ethical Challenges

+The evolution of computing devices, although a remarkable feat of engineering and a massive cause of international trade, poses a range of significant ethical dilemmas
 # Conclusion

 # References: